Energy management in the 21st century

 The work of the SWARM project

 The members of the SWARM consortium are focusing on the technological challenges of the above-mentioned problem.
 The project is building a digital platform based on a "Smart Energy Management Appliance" (SEMA) that can be deployed on microgrid infrastructures.
 The plan is to offer new services that enable users to become active participants and thus direct beneficiaries of a liberalized energy market.
-The SEMA will not only provide supply and consumption forecasts, but also offer the possibility to trade energy and flexibility.
+The SEMA will not only provide supply and consumption forecasts, but also offer the opportunity to trade energy and flexibility.
 The project is supported by experts in the fields of energy and digitalization.

-SWARM Partner
+SWARM partners

 Learn more